Sándor Farkas

 Sándor Farkas (born 18 September 1953) is a Hungarian politician, member of the National Assembly (MP) for Szentes (Csongrád County Constituency V then III) since 2010.
 He also represented his hometown between 1998 and 2006.
 He was a Member of Parliament from Csongrád County Regional List from 2006 to 2010.

 He joined Fidesz in 1993.
 Farkas is a member of the Committee on Agriculture since 1998.
 He was elected President of the Association of Hungarian Livestock Farmers on 3 March 2016.
-He was appointed Parliamentary Secretary of State for Agriculture on 22 May 2018.
+He served as Parliamentary Secretary of State for Agriculture from 22 May 2018 to 31 May 2025.

 Personal life

 He is married.
-His wife is Katalin Farkasné Márton.
+His wife is Katalin Farkas né Márton.
 They have two children.